 The Data View in the Data Editor consists of columns and rows, with each column representing a different variable-their names are at the top-and each row representing one case or "observation" (Exhibit D.1).
-If you are using the student version of SPSS, you are limited to no more than 50 variables and 1,500 observations.
-(The GSS2012x data set has 1,500 cases, or observations, and 49 variables.)
 There are no variable/observation limits in the commercial version of SPSS.

 Another screen you should be familiar with is the Variable View screen.
-To access the Variable View screen, click on the Variable View tab at the bottom left of the Data Editor (not available in early versions of SPSS for Windows).
-The Variable View screen contains a list of all the variables included in the data set and their characteristics.
+To access the variable view screen, click on the Variable View tab at the bottom left of the Data Editor (not available in early versions of SPSS for Windows).
+The Variable View screen contains a list of all the variables included in the dataset and their characteristics.
 Each row corresponds to a single variable.
 Variable characteristics are indicated at the top of each column.
 When you are in the Variable View mode, you can create, edit, or view variable information.
 Now click on the Data View tab to return to the data view mode.